RallySoftware-cookbooks/cookbook-development/README.md

 If you are using pre 1.x versions of this updating will break some things as the 1.x version used ChefSpec 4.2

-You need to take care of any deprcration notices and things that broke because they have been removed.
+You need to take care of any deprecation notices and things that broke because they have been removed.

-Here are some common fixes for depercrated breaks
+Here are some common fixes for deprecated breaks

 ## Using in a Cookbook